Tzvi Gluckin

 Tzvi Gluckin (born 1968) is an American author, speaker, and musician.
 He lectures regularly on college campuses in the United States, Israel, and Canada.
 He has written four books on different topics including spirituality, music, and campus recruitment.
-He currently serves as the director of Vechulai, an innovative Jewish think tank based in Boston, Massachusetts.
+He currently serves as the director of Vechulai, a Jewish think tank based in Boston, Massachusetts.

 In 2009 he began lecturing in various online forums including JOU Max, an online Jewish program for college students, Totally Online, an online Hebrew School for children, and The Ultimate Online Jewish Course, a course for college students provided by Aish Boston.

 Biography

 Gluckin grew up in Randolph, New Jersey.
 He started playing the guitar at age thirteen and after high school attended the New England Conservatory of Music in Boston.
 He graduated with a Bachelor of Music in 1990 and moved to Brooklyn, NY.
 In New York, he played and toured with a number of blues-based rock bands and experimental jazz ensembles.
 He also taught guitar lessons and worked a number of odd jobs including ticket sales for the New York Philharmonic.

 In 1993 he left New York to travel Europe and moved to Israel at the conclusion of his travels.
 He attended the yeshiva Aish HaTorah and received his rabbinical ordination from its founder Rabbi Noah Weinberg.
 In 2000 he served in the Israeli Army.
 In 2001 he moved to Boston, Massachusetts and started Aish Campus, a college-based Jewish outreach organization.
 He left Aish Campus in 2009 to found Vechulai.